openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-stephan-kulow.markdown

 #### Which members of the openSUSE community have you met in person?

-Beside Benjamin and Francis being in NÃ¼rnberg I don't think I have met community members not working at Novell.
+Beside Benjamin and Francis being in Nürnberg I don't think I have met community members not working at Novell.